C-Chads/tinygl/README.md

 A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.

-## Tightly tweaked for performance
+## Tightly tweaked and tuned for performance

+The library has been tightly tuned using valgrind, perf stat, and other tools.

 On a single thread on an i7-6700 (Skylake, 2015), the standard "gears" demo runs at a higher framerate than glxgears on Mesa using a Ryzen 3900x (2019)